All planning checklists

 Plan for hydration and snacks

-The Cambridge Market Square has various food stalls for quick bites and drinks, ideal for on-the-go refreshments.
+Cambridge Market Square has food stalls for quick bites while you are hopping between activities.

 Easy·Medium impact